alttester/AltTester-Unity-SDK/docs/pages/faq-troubleshooting.md

 <br>

 <details>
 <summary> I downloaded the AltUnity Tester package v1.7.1 from the documentation on MacOS.
 I got a warning pop-up about the input system where I chose 'Yes' because I am using the New Input System.
-After reopening Unity Editor, AltUnity Tester is missing.</summary>
+After reopening Unity Editor, <strong>AltUnity Tester is missing.</strong></summary>
 <br>

-<em> After reopening Unity Editor, add again the AltUnity Tester Asset in your project.</em>
+After reopening Unity Editor, add again the AltUnity Tester Asset in your project.
 <br>

 </details>